join-monster/join-monster/docs/warnings.md

 }
 ```

 The `source.following` property is now a function that will return the correct value.
 GraphQL's default resolver will detect the function and do the right thing.
+However, passing a custom resolver will completely override GraphQL's default resolver instead of wrapping it.

-Therefore, we recommend getting the raw value through GraphQL's default resolver first when using a custom resolver on a non-trivial field:
+Therefore, it is required to get the actual value through GraphQL's default resolver first when using a custom resolver on a non-trivial field:

 ```javascript
 import { defaultFieldResolver } from 'graphql'